-The most effective and pragmatic approach to meeting the 2014 deadline for completing the European Research Area is a reinforced ERA partnership - deeper, wider and more efficient than to date - between Member States, the Commission and research stakeholder organisations.
+The most effective and pragmatic approach for completing the European Research Area is a reinforced ERA partnership - deeper, wider and more efficient than to date - between Member States, the Commission and research stakeholder organisations.
 This means complementing the primary ERA partnership between the Member States and the Commission by systematically involving stakeholder organisations.

 The European Research Area and Innovation Committee (ERAC) is a strategic policy advisory committee whose principal mission is to provide timely strategic input to the Council, the Commission and Member States on research and innovation issues that are relevant to the development of the European Research Area, the European Semester and the Europe 2020 flagship initiative Innovation Union.

 The mandate of the Committee is set out in an annex to the Council resolution on the advisory work for the European Research Area of 31 May 2013 (doc.
 10331/13).

 The Secretariat of the Committee is provided by the General Secretariat of the Council.

 The explicit role for research stakeholder organisations in the reinforced partnership for ERA is new and important.
 It is consistent with the stakeholder’s wishes, the results of the ERA public consultation and repeated calls by the Council.

 On the occasion of the adoption of the ERA Communication 'A Reinforced European Research Area Partnership for Excellence and Growth' on 17 July 2012, Commissioner Geoghegan-Quinn and five Stakeholder Organisations (SHOs):

 - European Association of Research and Technological Organisations (EARTO)